runtimeverification/kontrol/docs/state-diff/README.md

 ```
 Note that in the previous `setUp` we were deploying contracts + calling `setNumber` on each contract and storing them in the `Counters[]` array.
 Here we're only casting the addresses with the right interface and storing them in `counters`.

-**A note on interfaces**: One of the goals of this technique is to isolate the verified bytecode from the sourcecode producing it.
+**A note on interfaces**: One of the goals of this technique is to isolate the verified bytecode from the source code producing it.
 Therefore `Counter` here is just an interface of the actual `Counter` contract.
 The interface can be found [here](test/kontrol/proofs/utils/Interfaces.sol).
 To see more clearly how this is brought together, see the test [here](test/kontrol/proofs/Counter.k.sol).

 Note that [our test](test/kontrol/proofs/Counter.k.sol) is named `prove_multiple_counters`.
 The reason for not using `test_` is that, since we're not including the `recreateDeployment` function in the `setUp`, running that test with `forge` will not be successful, since the state updates haven't been loaded.